erkaminski/customer-segmentation-aws-pipeline/README.md

 # Customer Segmentation Pipeline on AWS
-End-to-end retail data pipeline built on AWS (S3, Glue, Athena), using a fully synthetic dataset to simulate real-world customer behavior and perform segmentation with KMeans.
+Retail data pipeline built on AWS (S3, Glue, Athena), using a synthetic dataset to mimic customer behavior and performing segmentation with KMeans.

 ## 🚀 TL;DR